justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = U39 Why are comments are not imported? =

-First check if the setting *Integrate comments from Facebook* on the plugin settings tab *Comments* is enabled.
+First check if the setting *Integrate comments from Facebook* on the plugin settings tab *Comments* is enabled (each author should enable this individually).
 It could be that your theme is incompatible with this feature.
-Switch back to the default theme (Twenty Ten/Eleven), wait at least 10 minutes (because of caching) and then refresh the post page where you expect comments.
+Switch back to the default theme (Twenty Ten/Eleven), wait at least 10 minutes (because of caching) and then refresh the post page where you expect Facebook comments.
-Please note that only comments on links added by the plugin are imported (the link is the anchor).
+Please note that only comments on links added by the plugin are imported (the link is the anchor) and only as native comments.
 Another potential problem are the privacy settings of the Facebook account that was used to comment on Facebook.
 Try writing a comment with another Facebook account.

+For posts with comments disabled or which are excluded based on the settings tab admin or in the post editor, no comments will be imported.
+To prevent problems with Facebook, only comments for young posts are imported (less than a week old).

+**Comments are not imported for the [Facebook comments plugin](https://developers.facebook.com/docs/reference/plugins/comments/)**

+See also question U27.

 = U40 I don't see pictures in the messages widget =

 The messages widget only imports status updates, not links with pictures.
 Consider using the activity feed instead.

+= U41 Added links do not show up in the news feed =

+Read [Your Average Facebook Post Only Reaches 12% Of Your Friends](http://techcrunch.com/2012/02/29/facebook-post-reach-16-friends/) to understand why.

+Added links are often not visible on your own timeline too.

+= U42 I want to edit/moderate imported Facebook comments =

+Enable these options:

+* *Integrate comments from Facebook* (plugin)
+* *Copy comments from Facebook to WordPress* (plugin)
+* *Do not execute filters for comments* (plugin)
+* *An administrator must always approve the comment* (WordPress)

+= U43 There is no share link (anymore) =

+Thank Facebook for this.
+You might be able to fix it by switching to the links API, but read about the limitations in question U37.

+= U44 The option 'Picture size sent to Facebook' does not work =

+Facebook only shows thumbnails for link pictures (see also question U27).
+This option exists only to solve aspect ratio problems in some case.

 **--- Security ---**